ariebovenberg/whenever/README.rst

      py311_release_livestream = UTCDateTime(2022, 10, 24, hour=17)

 - **OffsetDateTime** defines a local time using a UTC offset.
-  This is great if you're storing when something happened at a specific location.
+  This is great if you're storing when something happened at a local time.
   It's less suitable for *future* events though, because the UTC offset may change (e.g. due to daylight savings time).
-  For this reason, you also cannot add/subtract a ``timedelta`` — the offset may have changed!
+  For this reason, you cannot add/subtract a ``timedelta`` — the offset may have changed!

   *Example use case:* Time at which a local event occurred.